skzitz/receipt-challenge/README.md

 ```

 In general, I would not put heavy-lifting work (such as the points calculation) within a service request.
-For this specific exercise, the rules are relatively quick; it is not impossible to imagine a situation
+For this specific exercise, the rules are relatively quick; however, it is not impossible to imagine a situation
-where the rules become a full-fledged complex state machine requiring external inputs.
+where the rules become a full-fledged complex state machine also requiring external inputs.
 To have a user
 wait on that is inappropriate.
 Instead, the calculation should be done either during periods of low
 activity (by an asynchronous schedule, perhaps) or just-in-time should a get-points request come early.

 ## Installing and Running

+### Installing

 ``` sh